havish99/dsp-basics/README.md

 # dsp-basics

-The codes provided here give a basic insight into basics of Digital Signal Processing.
-Butterworth filter is used as an example to understand basics of dtft, dft and fft.
+The codes provided here give a basic insight into Digital Signal Processing.
+Butterworth filter is used as an example to understand the basics of dtft, dft and fft.